Georgetown Entrepreneurship Announces Finalists of the Leonsis Family Entrepreneurship Prize

 The Leonsis Family Entrepreneurship Prize is supported by Ted Leonsis (C’77), a longtime entrepreneur, investor, and founder, majority owner, chairman, and chief executive officer of Monumental Sports & Entertainment; his wife, Lynn; his son, Zach (MBA’15), senior vice president of strategic initiatives of Monumental Sports & Entertainment and general manager of Monumental Sports Network; and his daughter, Elle (C’14), digital marketing director of SnagFilms, Inc.

-To register for the Bark Tank pitch competition event, visit eship.georgetown.edu/Bark-Tank and view the live stream at facebook.com/georgetownentrepreneurship/live.
+To register for the Bark Tank pitch competition event, visit eship.georgetown.edu/Bark-Tank (new window) and view the live stream at facebook.com/georgetownentrepreneurship/live.